hpc/charliecloud/doc/ch-image.rst

 The build cache uses a relatively new Git under the hood; see the installation instructions for version requirements.
-Charliecloud implements workarounds for Git’s various storage limitations, so things like file metadata, access control lists, and Git repositories within the image should work. **Important exception**: No files named :code:`.git*` or other Git metadata are permitted in the image’s root directory.
+Charliecloud implements workarounds for Git’s various storage limitations, so things like file metadata and Git repositories within the image should work. **Important exception**: No files named :code:`.git*` or other Git metadata are permitted in the image’s root directory.

 `Extended attributes <https://man7.org/linux/man-pages/man7/xattr.7.html>`_ (xattrs) belonging to unprivileged namespaces (e.g. :code:`user`) are also saved and